Skip to main content

 Create a Webhook

-POST /webhook/create
+POST /webhooks/create

 string